nardyjh/Project1-Group7/README.md

 #### 1. Which platform has the highest player count on average?
 - Explored the correlation between the number of games available on each platform and the mean player count.
 - Concluded that, on average, there is no significant difference in player counts between Windows, Mac, and Linux platforms.
 - Initial differences observed were influenced by outliers or limited data availability.
 This dataset cannot provide this information.

+![Distribution of Player Counts by Platform (Outliers Removed)] (/Resources/Fig1_1.jpg)

 #### 2. Do games with broader platform support attract more players?
 - Analyzed mean rating, popularity, mean price, and PriceOwnersProduct.